Flotomate/product_docs/source/asset-management/manage-software-license.rst

 .. note:: Here a Software Asset refers to any Asset having an Asset Type as Software or any sub-type of Software.

-The functional aspect of having a Software License in {Product} starts with linking a License with a Software Asset which has the same Product Type as the License.
+The functional aspect of having a Software License in Flotomate starts with linking a License with a Software Asset which has the same Product Type as the License.